Glass Frog: Profile and Information

 The northern glass frog is one of the many species of glass frog and is also known as Fleischmann’s glass frog.

-This four-legged hopper is a small-sized tree frog that grows to the average of between three-quarters of an inch to as big as one and a half inches (which is 20 – 32 mm) in length.
+This four-legged hopper is a small-sized tree frog that grows to an average of three-quarters of an inch to as big as one and a half inches (20 – 32 mm) in length.

-The name was given to the frog “glass frog” stems from the white, translucent layer of skin on its belly, from where the frog’s other organs and its beating heart are visible.
+The name given to the frog, “glass frog,” stems from the white, translucent layer of skin on its belly, from where the frog’s other organs and its beating heart are visible.

 At night, the frog becomes active and ventures out to search for a mate and hunt for food.
 Males emit a unique mating call, which will gradually increase in volume as they grow older or become more dominant.